 Driven by the goal to help people thrive, Inclusive Leaders proactively throw their support behind diverse talent, clearing or creating new pathways to success.
 Similarly, they encourage autonomy and delegate decision making authority to people, balancing this with their availability for consultation on problems when the need arises.

 Inclusive leadership is often thought of through an individual lens and with respect to equality and inclusion of diverse employees.
 As we describe above, this is a critical dimension.
 However, with the shift towards teams and the value inherent in harnessing their collective intelligence, a focus on leading diverse groups is also important.

-Understanding their role as coach and the dynamic nature of leadership itself, inclusive leaders also support team members in becoming more inclusive themselves.
-For example, they set clear standards of acceptable behavior, create opportunity for dialogue about differences and facilitate capability development.
+Understanding their role as coach and the dynamic nature of leadership itself, Inclusive Leaders also support team members in becoming more inclusive themselves.
+For example, they set clear standards of acceptable behavior, create opportunity for dialogue about differences and facilitate capability development with respect to inclusion.

 To unlock its full potential, diversity and inclusion must run through the core of the organization, with business systems aligned to reinforce behaviors and enable the sustained cultural shifts required.

-Knowing this, inclusive leaders step up and use their power to challenge the status quo, influencing the adaptation of systems and structures that reinforce the centrality of diversity and inclusion to the organization’s purpose and business strategy.
+Knowing this, Inclusive Leaders step up and use their power to challenge the status quo, influencing the adaptation of systems and structures that reinforce the centrality of diversity and inclusion to the organization’s purpose and business strategy.
 For example, they articulate a compelling vision, emphasizing inclusion as a fundamental organizational value.
 Similarly, they integrate diversity and inclusion into business reporting and accountability measures, and work to ensure these aspects are important considerations in talent-related processes.
-In addition, inclusive leaders and are visible advocates for flexibility across the organization.
+In addition, Inclusive Leaders are visible advocates for flexibility across the organization.